Household Management Income

 Number of Years of Experience

-It is usual for those with more experience to get paid higher than other employees in every employment setting.
+It is usual for those with more experience to get paid more than other employees in every employment setting.
 It is the same with home management duties.
-A house manager may negotiate higher wages with their employers for the simple reason that they have many years of experience, which ultimately means more efficiency at performing responsibilities.
+A house manager may negotiate higher wages with their employers because they have many years of experience, which ultimately means more efficiency at performing responsibilities.

 House owners may agree with their house managers for the latter to take on additional responsibilities and duties not usually part of the job description.
 In such a situation, such agreements may include other wages or bonuses.

 Household management is a lucrative job.
-Depending on your agreement with the house owners, you can work full-time or part-time (which affords you the time to attend to other side ventures).
+Depending on the nanny-employer agreement, you can work full-time or part-time (which affords you the time to attend to other side ventures).
 Wondering how you can become a household manager?
 Or perhaps you are looking to hire a house manager for your home?